Manuscript Review Committee and Advisory Board

 PIMS Publications and Electronic Publishing

 In 2005, Gibson Library Connections launched the Canadian Electronic Library (CEL), with the aim of bringing books and monographs published in Canada into the digital environment.
 The Institute released its entire catalogue of in-print publications up to 2008 on the ebrary platform (now ProQuest Ebook Central) through the CEL.
 This provides all researchers, in medieval studies but also in a wide range of other disciplines, working in authorized libraries with instant access to every title licensed.
 A core collection of 248 PIMS titles is now in every university library in Canada as a result of a license with the Canadian Research Knowledge Network.
 Selected PIMS titles continue to be added to the CEL through the dèsLibris platform.

 In 2013, the Ontario Council of University Libraries (OCUL) and members of the Association of Canadian University Presses/Association Des Presses Universitaires Canadiennes (ACUP/APUC), in conjunction with eBOUND Canada, partnered to promote and support the availability of Canadian scholarship in ebook format throughout Ontario’s universities.
 Access is provided via OCUL’s Scholars Portal Books platform to a comprehensive collection of thousands of ebooks.
 The Institute has participated in this initiative since the beginning, with new titles added annually.

 The Institute retains the exclusive copyright to all its publications, and additionally, to selected works by Institute Fellows.
-Requests for permission to reprint material, whether in newly published volumes, collected essays, or printed or electronic instructional compilations, should be addressed to the Director of Publications at the address above.
+Requests for permission to reprint material, whether in newly published volumes, collected essays, or printed or electronic instructional compilations, should be addressed to the Director of Publications at the address below.